Gabriel-QnS/Gabriel-QnS.github.io/journal.md

-how do i link in a website the tools for sending a mail to me? finished most of the mobile/tablet version now pending: pc version ready add live links to projects
+how do i link in a website the tools for sending a mail to me? finished most of the mobile/tablet version now pending: pc version ready DONE add live links to projects DONE